Testicular mesothelioma is the rarest form of the already rare cancer.

 Patients experience a 35.7% recurrence rate with hydrocele resection alone.

-There may also be less radical surgical options for select patients, like a scrotal orchiectomy, which only removes the affected testicles or sometimes both testicles, or a resection of just the hydrocele wall.
+There may also be less radical surgical options for select patients, like a scrotal orchiectomy, which only removes the affected testicles or sometimes both testicles, or resection of just the hydrocele wall.
 However, recurrence rates between the procedures vary greatly, with the more radical orchiectomy having an approximately 25% lower recurrence rate than less invasive surgeries.

 Metastasis can also impact if surgery is still an option for patients.
 Though many cases have seen localized disease, there have also been many reports of distant metastasis, especially with recurrent testicular mesothelioma.
 A study from the American Cancer Society detailed the common sites of metastasis.